 \section{Conclusion}

-This paper takes the first step towards unifying DNN inference by table lookup.
-A new paradigm potentially brings significant benefits to DNN inference ecosystem, which simplifies the inference software and hardware design, and decouples with the DNN algorithm updates.
-By the centroid learning technique for DNN, \sysname achieves comparable accuracy for complex tasks with less resource cost.
-However, \sysname still has space to be improved, such as the learning technique to improve accuracy, and hardware support for table lookup, which call for future efforts from the community.
+This paper takes the first step towards DNN inference by table lookup.
+A new paradigm potentially brings significant benefits to the DNN inference ecosystem, simplifying the inference software and hardware design and decoupling with the DNN algorithm updates.
+By the centroid learning technique for DNN, \sysname achieves comparable accuracy for complex tasks with much less resource cost.
+However, \sysname still has space to be improved, such as the learning technique to improve accuracy and hardware support for table lookup, which calls for future efforts from the community.